Close Menu

 They brought back that spirit of youth again.”- Joan Irving, resident at Southampton Care Centre

-For Cameron, listening to tales from her senior date was truly motivating.
+For Cameron, listening to stories from her senior partner was truly motivating.

-“It just really made me want to live my life to the fullest and have all these memories for when I’m older to pass down to my family and younger folks I talk with,” she shared.
+“It just really made me want to live my life to the fullest and have all these memories for when I’m older to pass down to my family and to the younger people that I get to talk to,” she said.

-Joan Irving has been residing at Southampton Care Centre for two years and is now president of the residents’ council.
+Joan Irving has been living at Southampton Care Centre for two years and currently serves as president of the residents’ council.

-“I can’t speak enough about these students,” Irving stated.
+“I can’t speak enough about these students,” Irving said.
 “When you’re quite young, your time is precious.
-You’ve got so many things on your plate but when they came here and mixed with us we felt young again; they brought back that spirit of youth.”
+You’ve got so many things to attend to but when they came here and mixed with us we felt young again; they brought back that spirit of youth.”

 Blake Lemont (right), a Grade 12 student at Saugeen District Senior School describes Senior Prom as a ‘super fun experience.’
 (Submitted by Saugeen District Senior School)

-Many residents have grandchildren they don’t often see especially during social events like this one, she noted.
+Many residents have grandchildren they don’t often get to see especially during social activities like this one she mentioned.

-“The world needs more people like them,” Irving emphasized.
+“The world needs more people like them,” Irving said.

-It was also an enjoyable evening for Grade 12 student Blake Lemont who mentioned he hasn’t spent much time in nursing homes before now.
+It was also an enjoyable evening for Grade 12 student Blake Lemont who pointed out he hasn’t spent much time in care homes before now.

-Wolfe noted she’s still hearing chatter among residents about how perhaps this year’s gathering could’ve been their best yet.
+Wolfe mentioned she’s still hearing residents say how this year might have been their best senior prom yet.

-“They were just thrilled being recognized for who they are,” she explained.
-“Sometimes you don’t realize how rich their lives have been until moments like these give students insight into that.”
+“They were just so thrilled to be accepted and recognized for who they are,” she stated.
+“I think sometimes you don’t realize how vibrant their lives were until you see it firsthand; this gives students an opportunity to discover that.”

 care grad home longterm meaning party Port Elgin Port Elgin news Prom Senior